linedejgaard/Master-Thesis-Code/README.md

 - In this directory, use `make clean` to clean the project, and `make` to compile the Rocq files.

-- Edit the `ALLVFILES` line in the `Makefile` to compile fewer or more files.
+- Edit the `_CoqProject` file to compile fewer files.
 Note that some files depend on each other.

-- When compiling, yields warnings which can be safely ignored
+- When compiling, yields warnings which can be safely ignored.

 ## Dependencies